Psalms For Life

 In the King’s service

-What happens when God disciplines you, you repent, and he forgives and restores you to fellowship?
-Does he then sideline you or reassign you?
-This psalm asks God for mercy, protection and reassignment too.
+What happens when we repent of our sin and God forgives and restores us to fellowship?
+Does he then sideline us or reassign us?
+This psalm asks God for mercy, protection, and reassignment.

 For the worship leader, on stringed instruments.
 A David psalm.